PacoZG/DevOps-Kubernetes/Exercises-part-2/exercise-2.06/README.md

-# Exercise 2.03: Keep them separated
+# Exercise 2.06: Documentation and ConfigMaps

 ## In order to run this exercise locally I made the next configuration: